CogView2: Faster and Better Text-to-Image Generation via Hierarchical Transformers: Introduction

 How does CogView2 conquer the three defects?
-Firstly, during pretraining the masked patch prediction task trains CogLM to handle bidirectional context, making it easy to be adapted to bidirectional tasks, e.g. the direct and iterative super-resolution.
-Secondly, the hierarchical design allows us to only care about local coherence at high-resolution level, so that local attention is leveraged to reduce the training expense.
-Thirdly, the local parallel auto-regressive generation can reduce the times of model forward from 3,600 to 6, greatly accelerating the generation of high-resolution images.
-CogView2 is about $10\times$ faster than the CogView (with sliding-window super-resolution) to generate images of similar resolution and better quality.
+First, during pretraining the masked patch prediction task trains CogLM to handle bidirectional context, making it easy to adapt to bidirectional tasks, such as direct and iterative super-resolution.
+Second, the hierarchical design allows us to care only about the local coherence at a high-resolution level.
+In this way, the local attention can be leveraged to reduce the training expense.
+Third, the local parallel autoregressive generation can reduce model run times from 3,600 to 6 (1/600 only), significantly accelerating the generation of high-resolution images.
+CogView2 is about $10\times$ faster than the CogView (with sliding-window super-resolution) for generating images of similar resolution and better quality.